 Navy or midnight blue tuxedos are also an acceptable replacement for the black in this less formal setting.

 A white dress shirt is still the only way to go, even with more relaxed rules like these.
 French cuffs are preferred, though barrel cuffs are acceptable.

 A tie is still a must with this dress code’s settings.
-If you want to use a skinnier black tie than the classic one, go for it.
+If you want to wear a skinnier black tie than the classic one, go for it.
 Either a black bow tie or a solid black necktie is fine.